Manage GCP Data Catalog Taxonomy IAM Permissions

 - user:jane@example.com

-The policyData property accepts a complete IAM policy document, typically constructed using the getIAMPolicy data source.
-TaxonomyIamPolicy is fully authoritative: it replaces the entire IAM policy for the taxonomy, removing any roles or members not specified.
-This approach provides the most control but requires careful coordination to avoid accidentally removing permissions.
+The policyData property accepts a complete IAM policy document, typically from the getIAMPolicy data source.
+TaxonomyIamPolicy is fully authoritative: it replaces the entire IAM policy for the taxonomy.
+This resource conflicts with TaxonomyIamBinding and TaxonomyIamMember; using them together causes Pulumi to fight over the policy state.

 Beyond these examples

-These snippets focus on specific IAM management approaches: incremental member addition, authoritative role management, and complete policy replacement.
+These snippets focus on specific IAM management approaches: incremental member grants, authoritative role management, and complete policy replacement.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Data Catalog taxonomies and GCP project and region configuration.
-They focus on IAM binding configuration rather than provisioning taxonomies or identity sources.
+The examples reference pre-existing infrastructure such as Data Catalog taxonomies and IAM principals (users, service accounts, groups).
+They focus on configuring access rather than provisioning taxonomies or managing identity.

 To keep things focused, common IAM patterns are omitted, including: